adrelanos/aeternity-wiki/Api-Examples.md

 ["ok","AAAAAAAAAAAAAAAA1oYN5PPka/zJxej5AAAAAAAP8AAB"]
 ```
+***

-Here is an example of accessing the genesis block from javascript
+4. Example: Here is an example of accessing the genesis block from javascript

 ```
 function callback(x) {